-As we begin our new marriage, what is your best advice to me about COMMITMENT?
+As we begin our new marriage, what is your best marriage advice to me about COMMITMENT?

 Dad: Marriage is for life.
 It is far easier and better to make adjustments in an existing relationship than to try and forge a new one.

 Mom: Commitment is the glue that holds your marriage together.
 Without it, there’s little chance that you will make it through all the better and worse, sickness and health, want and wealth as long as you both shall live.
-Keep in mind that you and your spouse are on the same side.
-You do have an enemy, and your enemy will be working overtime to destroy your marriage, but that enemy is not the person you married.
+Keep in mind that you and your spouse are on the same team.
+You do have an enemy.
+And your enemy will be working overtime to destroy your marriage.
+But that enemy is not the person you married.

-What is your best advice to me about COMMUNICATION?
+What is your best marriage advice to me about COMMUNICATION?

 Dad: Don’t be afraid to ask questions if you don’t understand.